 This is located to the left of the EFIS display.
-The Vso (Min safe speed, landing), Vs1 (Min safe speed, normal), Vfe (Max flap speed), Vno(Max maneuvering speed), Vne (Max exceed speed), Vx (Best angle of climb) and Vy (Best rate of climb) can be configured in the "AIRSPEED SETUP" menu.
+The Vso (Min safe speed, landing), Vs1 (Min safe speed, normal), Vfe (Max flap speed), Vno(Max maneuvering speed) and Vne (Max exceed speed) can be configured in the "AIRSPEED SETUP" menu.